jayfreestone/hey/README.md

 hey.js is a simple dependency-free modal written in JavaScript.

 ## Why should I use hey.js

 - Accessible (TODO).
 - Lightweight.
 - Flexible - works with inline content, dynamic content or AJAX'd content (TODO).
 - No jQuery dependency.
 - Great default styles that gracefully take care of scrollbar shifting and overflow issues.

+### Go on...

+There are loads of great modals out there, such as [Modaal](http://www.humaan.com/modaal/).

+However most don't address the little UI annoyances that plague modals, such as the 'scrollbar shift' when applying `overflow: hidden` to body.

 ## How to use